Skip to content

 Can I change pet insurance with a pre-existing condition?

-You may be able to change pet insurance if your pet has a pre-existing condition, but it’s worth comparing any new policy with what your existing provider can offer.
+Yes, you may be able to change pet insurance even if your pet has a pre-existing condition, but it’s important to compare carefully before switching.

-Aside from cover for pre-existing conditions, there are many other benefits pet insurance can provide including third-party liability cover, advertising for lost animals, pet boarding fee if you’re taken ill and cover for death by accident or illness.
+When comparing policies, don’t just look at cover for pre-existing conditions.
+Pet insurance can also include benefits such as third-party liability cover, advertising and rewards for lost pets, boarding fees if you’re taken ill, and cover for death by accident or illness.

 Will I be covered immediately?